OpenMoonRay/openmoonray-docs/docs/moonray/render-output/RenderOutput.md

         default: C[<T.><RS>]*[<R[DG]><TD>][LO]

-        <p class=jekyll-theme-minimal scene-class-attr-comment">If "result" is "visibility aov", this attribute specifies a light path expression that defines the set of all paths usedto compute the visibility ratio.</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">If "result" is "visibility aov", this attribute specifies a light path expression that defines the set of all paths usedto compute the visibility ratio.</p>

   </p>